sophiabits/sophiabits/README.md

 I'm an experienced software engineering leader with deep expertise on cloud architectures and CI/CD.
 I learn and teach by writing on [sophiabits.com](https://sophiabits.com/blog)

-You might enjoy my latest blog post on architecture: **[GraphQL is for your product](https://sophiabits.com/blog/graphql-is-for-your-product)**.
+You might enjoy my latest blog post on frontend engineering: **[How to purge your CDN from a pipeline](https://sophiabits.com/blog/how-to-purge-your-cdn-from-a-pipeline)**.

 <sub>Last updated 5 May 2023</sub>